DNWMNCR/JavaForSmallTeams/style/10_optimise_for_readability.md

-## Optimise for readability not performance
+## Optimise for Readability not Performance

 ### Summary